LowLevelJam/LLJam0001/submissions/via_c3_ais_asm/README.md

 Armed with this new information an old desire resurfaced, writing an assembler for the VIA C3 Alternative Instruction Set.
 And get some code running on this alternative instruction set!

+## Demo

+## Improvements
+Currently the assemble only support for small number of instruction, but a lot more are documented.
+So these can be added.
+I did add support for XIOR and XIOW, with the idea to use them to write to the serial port but I never got them working on real hardware, this need some debugging.
+The AIS doens't have documented support for conditional jumps but I expect that these still implemented, so maybe they can be found by fuzzing the hardware.

 ## Extra info
 Xoreaxeaxeax notes on AIS can by found in the [rosenbridge](https://github.com/xoreaxeaxeax/rosenbridge) repo.